“There’s a lot of great music happening in Ottawa right now... We’re aiming to help these amazing bands and help bring people to Ottawa to see them.”

 Jim was introduced to music as a preschooler, when his aunt took to sending him and his older brother home with 45s after they visited.
 “It was pretty cool of her,” says Jim.
 He and his brother took piano lessons, but theirs wasn’t the kind of uber-musical home Jon and Rolf grew up in.
 Eventually, though, piano led to other keyboard instruments, as well as guitar, mandolin and banjo; basically “stringed instruments that aren’t bowed.”
 Jim also took up the saxophone in high school.

 So he set about catching up.
 In 1994, he and some fellow musicians founded the pop punk band Punchbuggy, where he spent nearly three years getting a musical education that was much more his style.
-“We played every kind of place people would have us,” says Jim.
+“We played every kind of place people would have us,” he says.
 “I learned so much about what I wanted to do and even some about what I did not want to do with music.”

 In 1997, Jim left the band to branch out as a solo artist.
 And that, ultimately, led to him truly discovering his calling.
 He says he hadn’t consciously decided to pursue music as a profession.
 He just knew he wanted to play.

 That first record, The Occasionals, was released in 2000 to great acclaim.
 (It won him a huge fan in fellow Kickass Canadian Rob Baker of The Tragically Hip.)
-Jim followed up his debut with The North Side Benches, which was released in 2003 by Universal Music’s Orange Record Label.
+He followed up his debut with The North Side Benches, which was released in 2003 by Universal Music’s Orange Record Label.

-Ultimately, Jim decided the label wasn’t the right fit for him, so he approached Kelp.
+Ultimately, he decided the label wasn’t the right fit for him, so he approached Kelp.
 “Jon’s been a big champion and he’s always wanted to help me,” says Jim. “(Working with Kelp) was the first time I felt like I was involved in something musical that was community.”
 Together, they put out Where the Bungalows Roam in 2007, and the rest is history.

 Jim has released five albums to date (four studio records and one live).
-His impressive musical life has paired him with The Weakerthans, Kathleen Edwards and The Tragically Hip.
+His impressive musical life has paired him with The Weakerthans, Kickass Canadian Kathleen Edwards and The Tragically Hip.
 Lately, he’s also taken on producing, including a forthcoming record for Oh Susanna.
 He’s keen to continue recording, for himself and other artists, which he does from his home studio in Stittsville, Ontario (where he lives with his partner, Lisa Baird, and their daughters, five-year-old Beatrice and two-year-old Ursula).